stechstudio/filament-impersonate/README.md

 Note: you must pass the record in as seen in this example!

-### 3. Add the banner to your blade layout
+### 3. Add the banner to your non-filament blade layout(s)

+If your app is entirely contained within Filament, you're already done!
+The banner gets registered automatically.

-The only other step is to display a notice in your app whenever you are impersonating another user.
-Open up your master layout file and add `<x-impersonate::banner/>` before the closing `</body>` tag.
+However, if you impersonate a user and then visit non-Filament pages or layouts, you'll be stuck.
+In those cases, you'll need to display a notice in your app whenever you are impersonating another user.

+You can do that by adding `<x-impersonate::banner/>` to your master layout(s) before the closing `</body>` tag.

 ### 4. Profit!